wshi9124/Portfolio-Tracker-/README.md

 ######
 Can sort holdings by Ticker and price

+On the top of the home page, there is a donut chart that displays all your stock holdings.

 <img width="700" alt="Screen Shot 2022-10-31 at 1 15 12 PM" src="https://user-images.githubusercontent.com/104730743/199075182-af3b80b1-470b-4735-8855-91d4d0892dee.png">

 <img width="700" alt="Screen Shot 2022-10-31 at 1 15 31 PM" src="https://user-images.githubusercontent.com/104730743/199075212-1b89f548-59d8-4e81-a2d0-8ecded95af58.png">